Dr Claire E. L. Smith

 Profile

 I was appointed as a Lecturer in Biomineralisation in Oral Health in 2024.
-My research focuses on studying the disease mechanisms underlying amelogenesis imperfecta (AI).
+My research focuses on identifying the disease mechanisms underlying amelogenesis imperfecta (AI) and using this knowledge to design and test potential therapeutics.

-AI is a genetic condition resulting in defective tooth enamel, but can have links to other organ systems as part of syndromic diseases.
-Currently pathogenic variants in many genes are known to cause AI, but very little is known about how these variants actually do that.
+Currently pathogenic variants in many genes are known to cause AI, but very little is known about how these variants actually do cause disease.
 It is becoming clear that processes such as vesicle and ion transport, protein processing and removal, immune tolerance, ameloblast differentiation, metabolism and viability and likely many others, are critical to the formation of well mineralised enamel of appropriate thickness.

-My previous work was as part of a collaborative project between the Faculties of Medicine and Health, Chemistry and Biological Sciences that aimed to increase understanding of the role of intrinsic disorder in protein-protein interactions and regulation of activity.
-This project used the cell signalling hub protein, aurora kinase A (AURKA), as a model protein to study intrinsic disorder.
+My previous role was as part of a collaborative, multi-centre £5.4 million project that aimed to increase understanding of the role of intrinsic disorder in protein-protein interactions and regulation of activity.
+This project used the cell signalling hub protein, aurora kinase A (AURKA), an important therapeutic target in cancer treatment, as a model protein to study intrinsic disorder.

 AURKA has critical mitotic and non-mitotic cellular functions which make it essential to cells and important to many cellular processes, including cell division and inhibition of ciliogenesis.
-I am designing and optimising various cell-based assays to study what happens in cells to the localisation and abundance of AURKA when interacting proteins are removed or interactions are perturbed by peptides or affimers.
-Specific peptides have been developed by the Faculty of Chemistry and affimers developed through collaboration with the Faculty of Biological Science.
+I designed various cell-based assays to study what happens in cells to the localisation and abundance of AURKA when interacting proteins were removed or interactions were perturbed by peptides or affimers.
+Specific peptides and AURKA binding affimers developed through collaboration with the Faculties of Chemistry and Biological Science.
+Production of effective affimers is the first step towards novel intelligent drug design to modulate AURKA binding and functions.

 Previous to these roles, I have had a long and diverse career in research both before and after the award of my PhD.
 After completing a degree in biology at the University of Nottingham in 2004, I started my research career as a research technician with the Centre for Plant Sciences, Faculty of Biological Sciences, at the University of Leeds.

-In 2009 I became a research assistant in Genetics, Faculty of Medicine and Health studying the expression of PLAGL1, a gene implicated in cancer, transient neonatal diabetes mellitus and intrauterine growth restriction.
-I then worked within Molecular Epidemiology, Faculty of Medicine and Health where I studied the detection of aflatoxin-albumin adducts as an epidemiological marker of aflatoxin exposure using ELISA and HPLC.
+In 2009 I studied the expression of PLAGL1, a gene implicated in cancer, transient neonatal diabetes mellitus and intrauterine growth restriction.
+I then worked within Molecular Epidemiology, where I studied the detection of aflatoxin-albumin adducts as an epidemiological marker of aflatoxin exposure using ELISA and HPLC.

-From 2010 to 2013 I worked as a research assistant within the Section of Genetics on the EU FP7 project; Nuclease Immune Mediated Brain and Lupus-like conditions.
+From 2010 to 2013 I worked as a research assistant on the EU FP7 project; Nuclease Immune Mediated Brain and Lupus-like conditions.
 My work specifically focused on producing various cell and animal models of Aicardi Goutières Syndrome and analysing them by RNA sequencing, co-immunoprecipitation, immunofluorescence, immunohistochemistry and western blotting.

-In 2013, I began my PhD, studying amelogenesis imperfecta.
+In 2013 I began my PhD studying amelogenesis imperfecta (AI).
 My studies focused on a syndromic form of AI, Heimler syndrome.
 This condition also encompasses sensorineural hearing loss and often also retinal dystrophy.
 By whole exome sequencing of affected individuals, I identified mutations in the peroxisomal biogenesis factor genes, PEX1 and PEX6, as the cause of disease.
 I also studied a non-syndromic hypomineralised form of AI and identified a heterozygous multi-exon deletion in the amelotin gene in affected individuals.
 My thesis was entitled “Blindness, hearing loss and brown crumbly teeth; determining the molecular basis of Heimler and Heimler plus syndromes and other related conditions” and my PhD was awarded in November 2016.

 In 2017 I began research into inherited retinal disease as part of the UK Inherited Retinal Dystrophies Consortium team, jointly funded by charities RP Fighting Blindness and Fight For Sight.
 This project aimed to identify the human gene variants that underlie Inherited Retinal Dystrophies (IRDs).
 Methods used include targetted sequencing via capture by use of molecular inversion probe, whole exome sequencing, whole genome sequencing, transcriptomics and metabolomics.

 This research was a UK wide collaboration to study a cohort of over 500 families and ultimately aimed to translate diagnostic protocols developed from this research to an NHS clinical setting.
 The research better catalogued the scope of variants (including structural, copy number and intronic variants) within known disease genes, as well as the range of phenotypes that they cause but also identified new genes for IRDs through the use of large, pre-screened cohorts.
 I used bioinformatics analyses including developing alignment, variant calling and filtering pipelines, to identify variants and assess their pathogenicity by in silico and in vitro analysis.
-The large amount of sequencing data was processed using the Medical Advanced Research Computing 1 large memory node cluster at the University of Leeds.
+This work led to new disease associations for RAX2 and CRX.

 Responsibilities